-By public transport, you will get to the edge of the city at Tronchetto and Piazzale Roma.
+You will get to the edge of the city by public transport at Tronchetto and Piazzale Roma.
 Rail passengers arrive at the Santa Lucia terminal.

 Then it continues on foot over the bridges or via the water in a water bus.
 What is not possible over the water is brought to the addresses by porters across the bridges.
 Goods destined for Venice are transferred from trucks to small transport boats on the outskirts of the city, which then take them over the water as close as possible to the delivery point.

 The best arrival in Venice is from Marco Polo Airport.
-From the airport, you can take a high-speed water taxi across the lagoon to the city.
+You can take a high-speed water taxi across the lagoon to the city from the airport.
 Slowly you see Venice coming towards you from a vague fog.

 A good tip is to pre-book a discounted water taxi.
 Book a water taxi with a discount >

-When the taxi penetrates the city's shell, you are immediately absorbed into the maze of waterways where, just like on the road, the standard traffic rules apply.
+When the taxi penetrates the city's shell, you are immediately absorbed into the maze of waterways where the standard traffic rules apply, just like on the road.
 Above the water, on the facades of the houses, there are signs with "Senso Unico," one-way traffic, and signs "no entry," and signs with the permissible depth and width of the boats.

 The only thing that is lacking is traffic lights.
 However, there are observation houses at significant water intersections from which the police can regulate traffic.
 Besides, strict speed limits apply to the water, which everyone adheres to.
-You notice this immediately when the driver of the water taxi clearly slows down as soon as he has arrived in the waters of the city.
+You notice this immediately when the water taxi driver clearly slows down as soon as he has arrived in the waters of the city.